Fordham Preparatory School: History

+Hughes Hall to present day

-Fordham Preparatory School was originally housed in a wing of the Fordham University Administration Building, since demolished.
-In 1890, the school was relocated to the recently-constructed Hughes Hall, originally called Second Division Hall or Junior Hall.
+Fordham Preparatory School was originally housed in a wing of what is today Fordham University's Administration Building, now known as Cunniffe House.
+That Second Division Wing has long since been demolished.
+In 1890, the school was relocated to the recently constructed Hughes Hall, originally called Second Division Hall or Junior Hall.

 Hughes Hall now houses the Fordham University Gabelli School of Business.
-After formally separating with the University, the Prep moved to then-new Shea Hall in 1972, erected on what were once fields at the northwestern corner of the campus.
-Rising construction costs, coupled with the recent separation from the University, brought the Prep into poor financial standing by the early 1970s.
+After formally separating from the university, the Prep moved to then-new Shea Hall in 1972, erected on what were once fields at the northwestern corner of the campus.
+Rising construction costs, coupled with the recent separation from the university, brought the Prep into poor financial standing by the early 1970s.
 Generous donations by alumni, including those of aerosol-valve inventor and 1939 alumnus Robert Abplanalp, and a series of benefit concerts given by entertainers such as Bing Crosby and Bob Hope, were instrumental in funding the expansion to Shea Hall.
 By the end of the decade, however, the school still remained burdened by the immensity of its debt, which was subsequently reduced after the failure of its mortgage-holder, Franklin National Bank, and a compromise bartered by 1929 alumnus and former Governor of New York Malcolm Wilson.

-A second building, Maloney Hall, was completed in 1991 to form the present iteration of the Prep grounds.
+Maloney Hall, which comprises the Hall of Honor, the Leonard Theater, and the intramural gymnasium and fitness center, was completed in 1991 to form the present iteration of the Prep grounds.

 Academics

 Fordham Preparatory School instructs students in a classical liberal arts curriculum, in the disciplines of classical languages, English, history, mathematics, modern languages, science, theology, and fine arts.
-Students are given the option to study Latin or Ancient Greek freshman year, after which they may also begin studying French, German, Italian, Mandarin Chinese, or Spanish.
-Most subjects typically require four years of study.
+Students either study Latin or Ancient Greek freshman year, after which they may continue or take a modern language such as French, Italian, Mandarin Chinese, or Spanish.

 There are twenty-four Advanced Placement courses offered, in addition to a variety of advanced courses in other disciplines.
 Certain students are also invited to take courses at Fordham University.

 The Leonard Theatre

-Constructed in 1991 as part of the Maloney Hall addition, The Leonard Theatre is a one-thousand seat performing arts venue.
-In addition to hosting Fordham Prep Dramatic Society productions and other performances and assemblies, the theatre has hosted the MSNBC news program Hardball with Chris Matthews twice, and Irish tenor Ronan Tynan in concert.
+Constructed in 1991 as part of the Maloney Hall addition, The Leonard Theatre is a one-thousand-seat performing arts venue.
+It is the home of the Fordham Prep Dramatic Society, which is among the oldest preparatory school theatre companies in the nation.
+The Leonard Theatre has hosted the MSNBC news program Hardball with Chris Matthews twice, and Irish tenor Ronan Tynan in concert.

 Administration

 Presidents

-(Since creation of position in 1975.)
+(Since the creation of the position in 1975.)